Live abroad

 If you’re a resident in Thailand and have a bank account, ask at your local branch about the insurance.

-Government insurance
+Government cover

 If you work in Thailand, pay your taxes (which is usually between 500-750 Baht a month) and have a work permit then you can use government insurance.
 You need to talk to your employer first and see if there are any hospitals in your area you can go to.
 Once you choose it and see a doctor you will have to pay from your own pocket and claim the money later – your employer should be able to help you with this.